 Michael is a Family Medicine Resident physician in Front Royal, VA.
 He spent his childhood in rural NY where he has hiked most of the AT from NY to ME and has climbed 25 of the High Peaks in the Adirondack Park.
 He participated with canine search and rescue, as well as became a certified first responder and then later an EMT in his teenage years.
 Michael went on to enlist in the USMC where he received training in wilderness survival skills and military tactics.
 During his enlistment Michael became a PADI Open Water Instructor and taught diving in Okinawa.
 After his honorable separation from the USMC he became a commercial diver where he learned more advanced diving techniques and sea survival skills.
 Michael worked as a commercial diver and then joined the Georgia Aquarium team to help teach biologists diving techniques and build an indoor surface supplied diving system for the divers there.
 Additionally, he provided field support for biologist collection teams.
 Michael went on to pursue his bachelor's degree and during this time he worked as a commercial EMT in Albany and Troy, NY.
 He eventually attended medical school at East Tennessee State University and began working on his FAWM during medical school, where he was actively involved in wilderness medicine activities and training.
 He founded the Wilderness Medicine Interest Group at ETSU and was honored with the position of Student Representative for the Wilderness Medical Society.
 Michael coordinated and hosted the Blue Ridge Adventure Medicine 8th Annual Southeastern Student Wilderness Medicine Conference in 2015.

 A Lecturer in Emergency Medical Care at Eastern Kentucky University, David has been an EMS provider for 16 years.
-Prior to joining the EKU faculty, David served as professional field provider and firefighter in Virginia, Kentucky, and Washington, DC.
+Prior to joining the EKU faculty, David served as professional paramedic and firefighter in Virginia, Washington, DC, and Eastern Kentucky.
 With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David also currently works as the Special Operations Coordinator for Powell County, Kentucky EMS, where he leads the RedSTAR (Red River Gorge Special Treatment, Access and Rescue) unit.
 He also serves in the National Disaster Medical System, teaches disaster medical and incident command concepts at the U.S. Department of Homeland Security’s Center for Domestic Preparedness, and is the Chair of the Kentucky Division of Emergency Management's Committee on Wilderness Medicine.
 David is a member of the Wilderness Medical Society, and is pursuing the Fellowship in the Academy of Wilderness Medicine.